htethtetaung10/Fruit-Image-Classification/README.md

 **Fruit Dataset**

 There are four fruit classes: "banana", "apple", "orange" and "mixed".
 It has 240 training and 60 testing data samples.
-Data is also available at https://drive.google.com/drive/folders/17I6RS2HgmUwbWi2iVc14-C0h6PUsPkKq?usp=sharing.
+Data is available at https://drive.google.com/drive/folders/17I6RS2HgmUwbWi2iVc14-C0h6PUsPkKq?usp=sharing.